alexle/alexle.github.com/posts/easy-life-overrated.markdown

 ## Do You Still Want An Easy Life? ##

 Don't get me wrong.
 I'm all for easy days as much as the next person.
-Our bodies and minds need time to rest, recharge, and reflect.
+Some of life's best moments happen when we're simply taking life in.
+Our bodies and minds need time to rest, recharge, and reflect as well.

 I'm merely stating that there is value in hardship.
-Instead of seeking out a life of ease, we should embrace the **hard** paths in front of us.
+Instead of seeking out a life of ease, why not embrace the **hard** paths in front of us?
 To use them as opportunities to grow and expand.

 If it's one thing I've learned in 2016, it's that we are capable of much, *much* more than we think we can do.